-Buyers from various online platforms in Malaysia said they do not perceive the LVG tax introduced on Jan 1, 2024, as a burden and appear undeterred in their pursuit of buying items online.
+Buyers from various online platforms in Malaysia say they do not perceive the LVG tax, introduced on Jan 1 this year, as a burden, and appear undeterred in their pursuit of buying items online.

-Prisca Empiang Robin, a local university student in Selangor, who describes herself as a frequent user of personal shopping services, said there is no significant difference between buying online items through a personal shopper before and after the implementation of the tax.
+Prisca Empiang Robin, a local university student in Selangor who describes herself as a frequent user of personal shopping services, says there is no significant difference between buying online items through a personal shopper before and after the implementation of the tax.

-"I always make purchases through a personal shopper whenever there is a sale or when the desired items are unavailable in Malaysia, particularly for cosmetics and shoes."
+"I always make purchases through a personal shopper whenever there is a sale or when the desired items are unavailable in Malaysia, particularly for cosmetics and shoes.

-"Usually, most personal shoppers have consistently applied a standard service charge, ranging from RM5 to RM10, depending on the difficulty of getting the items," she said.
+"Usually, most personal shoppers have consistently applied a standard service charge, ranging from RM5 to RM10, depending on the difficulty of getting the items," she told Bernama.

-Prisca also said she plans to purchase more items from overseas through a personal shopper as long as the service charge stays reasonable, but she would also support local products.
+Prisca also said she planned to purchase more items from overseas through a personal shopper as long as the service charge would remain reasonable, but she would also support local products.

-Nisya Syafinas Banuddin, a financial manager, also said the tax would not hinder her from making any purchases from abroad in the future.
+Nisy Syafinas Banuuddin, a financial manager, also said the tax would not hinder her from making any purchases from abroad in the future.